Our Sources

 Each type of cacao we carry is sourced directly from the group of artisans who make it, through real human relationships that we cultivate.
 They get a say in what we do, including our labels and packaging.

-When buying ceremonial cacao, please make sure that you can trace the sourcing and that the native people who made it have approved for that manner of sale.
+When buying ceremonial cacao, please make sure that you can trace the sourcing and that the originary people who made it have approved for that manner of sale.
 Unfortunately there are a lot of black market sales and unverifiable products on the Internet today.

 Thank you for supporting Soul Lift Cacao's model of traceability and ethical direct trade.
 Below is the cacao farm map and more info about our specific sourcing partners.